'Athletes unite the world, politics divides the world' - Ibrahimovic responds to LeBron James criticism | Goal.com

 "Do what you're good at.
 Do the category you do.
 I play football because I'm the best at playing football.

 "I don't do politics.
 If I would be a political politician, I would do politics.
-That is the first mistake people do when they become famous and they become in a certain status.
+That is the first mistake people do when they become famous and they reach a certain status.
 Stay out of it.
 Just do what you do best because it doesn't look good."

 LeBron James' comeback